ros-industrial/ros2_canopen/manual/rolling/_sources/software-tests/ros2_control_system-test.rst.txt

 Explanation of the test
 ------------------------

-The test is starting generic system interface and generic controller for CanOpen devices.
+The test starts generic system interface and generic proxy controller for CanOpen devices.
 Generic system interface enables integration of values from the CAN Bus into ros2_control framework and the controller enables you to send and receive data from the CAN bus through ros2_control to ROS2.

 The next few lines show you some command to have exemplary usage of the ros2_control integration: